Amena15/Amena-academic-portfolio/README.md

 ## **🧠 Motivation**

-> “This site reflects my continuous learning as a tech enthusiast and future software engineer.
-It serves as both a self-tracking tool and a public academic footprint to share knowledge with peers and potential collaborators.”
+> "This site reflects my continuous learning as a tech enthusiast and future software engineer.
+It serves as both a self-tracking tool and a public academic footprint to share knowledge with peers and potential collaborators."

 ---